SymbolicML/DynamicQuantities.jl/docs/src/types.md

-Just note that all of the symbolic units and constants are stored using the immutable `SymbolicDimensionsSingleton`, which shares the same supertype `AbstractSymbolicDimensions <: SymbolicDimensions`.
+Just note that all of the symbolic units and constants are stored using the immutable `SymbolicDimensionsSingleton`, which shares the same supertype `AbstractSymbolicDimensions <: AbstractDimensions`.
 These get immediately converted to the mutable `SymbolicDimensions` when used in any calculation.